wesleymorlock/Single-Cycle-MIPS-Processor/README.md

 -how it works, what runs when (based on sensitivity/clock)

 Compilation:

 -running makefile and what it does to write add_test and fibonacci

-To compile the project into a working executable, navigate to the directory and run the following command: `iverilog -o fibOutput myTestbench.v`.
+To compile the project into a working executable, navigate to the modules directory and run the following command: `iverilog -o fibOutput myTestbench.v`.

 Execution:
 After compiling, the program can be executed by running the command `vvp fibOutput`.
 Running the current program will execute fibonacci, which outputs a value of 55 as the 10th number in the fibonacci sequence.
-To execute the `add_test` program, in the `memory.v` file, change the `$readmemh` statement to read from `add_test.v` instead of `
+To execute the `add_test` program, in the `memory.v` file, change the `$readmemh` statement to read from `add_test.v` instead of `fibonacciRefined.v`.
+For the alternate fibonacci files, change this to `fibonacciRefined5` or `fibonaaciRefined20`.
+And again compile and run using the same commands.

 Testing:
 In terms of testing, statistics were run on the add_test and fibonacci files.
 For additional statistics, additional fibonacciRefined files were modified to output the 5th and 20th fibonacci numbers.
 The results of these statistics were as follows: